Beach Abort

 The Beach Abort was an uncrewed test in NASA's Project Mercury, of the Mercury spacecraft Launch Escape System.
 Objectives of the test were a performance evaluation of the escape system, the parachute and landing system, and recovery operations in an off-the-pad abort situation.
-The test took place at NASA's Wallops Island, Virginia, test facility on May 9, 1960.
+This test took place at NASA's Wallops Island, Virginia, test facility.
 In the test, the Mercury spacecraft and its Launch Escape System were fired from ground level.
 The flight lasted a total of 1 minute, 16 seconds.
 The spacecraft reached an apogee of 2,465 ft and splashed down in the ocean with a range of 0.6 mi.
 Top speed was a velocity of 976 mph.
 A Marine Corps helicopter recovered the spacecraft 17 minutes after launch.
 The test was considered a success, although there was insufficient separation distance when the tower jettisoned.
 Mercury Spacecraft #1, the first spacecraft off McDonnell's production line, was used in this test.
 Total payload weight was 1154 kg.

 Mercury Spacecraft #1 is displayed at the New York Hall of Science, Corona Park, NY.
 It is displayed indoors, suspended from the ceiling, with an escape tower of unknown provenance attached.

+Though multiple launch abort tests were designated as "beach aborts," most of which preceded the May 1960 test by nearly a year, the term Beach Abort on its own usually refers to the May 9, 1960 test.